daviddahl/nulltxt/README.md

 If it is not running, or you encounter bugs, please file an issue or ping the author on irc.mozilla.org (ddahl)

+Things do not work end to end right now, there are some errors in the extension code and testing is a bit difficult to manage here - end to end.

 XXX TODO WTF
 ------------

 nulltxt-extension: The signature is created but not verified on decrypt.
 P1 BUG!
   * I think it is a text-encoding issue.

+nulltxt-extension: 'decrypt' does not always work.
+The reading widget will just close.
+Being debugged now.

 Author
 ------